 Jon-Henry Barr, Esq.

-Secretary of the New Jersey State Municipal Prosecutors Association
+Former President of the New Jersey Municipal Prosecutors Association

 A former Clark Township Councilman, Mr. Barr also served as a law clerk to a Superior Court judge in Monmouth County, New Jersey.
 His areas of practice include personal injury, workers’ compensation, civil litigation, collections, criminal law and municipal court.
 Mr. Barr currently serves as the municipal prosecutor for the Township of Clark and is the current Secretary and former President of the New Jersey State Municipal Prosecutors Association.